 The monk immediately felt enveloped with warmth.
 The Soul of the Red Oolong filled the monk with healing energy for the rest of his journey.

 Red Oolong is a type of deeply oxidized and moderately roasted oolong tea.
 Taiwanese farmers initially developed it, and the Wu family farm perfected the techniques of this unique craft rea.
 Their Bug-Bitten Red Oolong Tea has been winning the highest award at the iTQi Competition in Belgium consecutively since 2017.
 Just one sip — and you'll know why.

 The tea leaves are "bug-bitten" - a technique common in Taiwanese oolong production.
-To illustrate, when bugs attack the tea leaves, the plant's natural defense mechanism releases enzymes that alter the original taste.
+When bugs attack the tea leaves, the plant's natural defense mechanism releases enzymes that alter the original taste.
 Furthermore, the plant sends sugars to the bitten areas for fast recovery, creating a remarkable sweetness in the final product.
 Consequently, the tea has the pleasant taste of a medium roasted oolong with bright honey and ripe fruit notes.
 Not to mention, its satisfying sweetness will no doubt have you craving for more.

 The Bug-Bitten Red Oolong grows in the Luye Valley of Taitung County, Taiwan.
 Nestled between two of Taiwan's highest mountain ranges, the valley's pristine nature and fresh air attract many visitors for tea tourism and the annual hot air balloon festival.
 The Wu family initially chose to relocate to Luye because they knew it had the ideal conditions for growing non-polluted, organic tea.
 Furthermore, they irrigate the tea farm using water from the mountain streams and employ only eco-farming techniques.